yesman234/web-backend/README.md

 First open the terminal
-Next, ensure you are in the correct directory the folder should be called 'web-backend' Then, you must run the command 'bash startup.sh'
+Next, ensure you are in the correct directory the folder should be called 'web-backend' Then, you must run the command `bash startup.sh`

 # What does this script do?